encryptogroup/RAID-PIR/README.md

 The following steps describe how to set up instances of an RAID-PIR vendor, mirrors, and client for testing the code locally.

-Before you start, make sure you checked out the most recent version from github.
+Before you start, make sure you checked out the most recent version from GitHub.

 #### 1.1 Fast XOR
 To have fast XOR operations, you'll need to build some C code.
 To do this you have to run `python setup.py build`.